 While reservations are usually not required, this year they are mandatory.
 In order for us to allow social distancing to take place, we will need to limit the attendees.
 RSVP now to reserve your spot.

 Chabad does not have membership.
 You do not need to pay to pray!
 If you would like to make a donation for the service- it is greatly appreciated and you have that option here, or you check out our High Holiday Sponsorship Opportunities, above.

 In the synagogue there are different arrangements for spiritual and social times according to tradition.
 During actual synagogue prayer services there are separate men's and women's seating areas.
 When men and women get together it is a social event by its very nature.
 Prayer time on the other hand is a more private event and during the service it is important to allow those we love, as well as other congregants, the space to have private time between them and G‑d without social distractions.
 The Kiddush following services is more social and everyone is welcome to sit with their spouses, families and friends.

 What time and where are Services?

-Time: The full schedule can be found above.
+The full schedule and location can be found above.
 You can pick as many services you would like to attend.
-Where: All events and services will take place in the Alperowitz residence.
-Please RSVP for address.
+Due to possible last minute changes, please RSVP to stay updated.

 Is there a charge to attend?